Laboratory for material and joining technology (LWF)

 LWF works in a close network of SMEs, large companies and sponsor organizations, and generates both basic and application-related results.
 The developments have on several occasions been awarded the Steel Innovation Prize of the German Steel Federation as well as the quality seal "Innovative Alliance" of the European Research Association for Sheet Metal Working (Europäische Forschungsgesellschaft für Blechverarbeitung e.V.).

 The teaching at LWF is concentrated on the one hand on practical training in the field of materials technology – like the basic internship – and on the other hand, on comprehensive teaching for bachelor and master study courses in the field of joining technology.
-LWF is also a certified training center for mechanical joining and hybrid joining according to guidelines of DVS/EFB.
-It also offers a certified training in cooperation with the SLV Munich (GSI Gesellschaft für Schweißtechnik International mbH, Munich branch).
+LWF is also a certified training center for mechanical joining and hybrid joining according to guidelines of the German Welding and Allied Processes Association and also offers certified training.

-LWF has been sponsored for more than 30 years in its teaching and research by the "Freundeskreis LWF of University of Paderborn e.V.", and, since 2011, by a foundation of HEGGEMANN AG.
+LWF has been supported in teaching and research by the "Freundeskreis LWF of University of Paderborn e.V." since 1980.